Lessons From My First Business

 It taught us a lot about money, sales, and how to make people happy.

 Here are some of the lessons that stuck with me:

 Problems Prompt Ideas

-“Every time you bitch, you identify a market need” – Tong Yee
+“Every time you catch yourself bitching, you identify a market need” – Tong Yee

 They charged a reasonable amount, selling soft drink, pies, chips, chocolate bars, the usual.